 Parents deciding to enroll their students will submit the registration fee to reserve their seat in the respective class.
 The business office will contact the family to set up the tuition account.
-Registration fees are non-refundable and secure your child's place in our program.
+Registration fees are non-refundable.

-J. Quick list of paperwork to submit for enrollment:
+I. Quick list of paperwork to submit for enrollment:

 - Application

 - Family and Student Questionnaire

 - Parental Statement of Cooperation

-- Report cards for the last two years
+- Report cards from the previous two years

 - Standardized test scores

 - Authorization for Records Release for all previous schools attended